 Everyone can use their image as their biggest marketing tool to highlight the strengths on their resume.
 Here are a few examples:

 – If you’re pitching that you’re creative, portray this through your outfit.
 It may be a creative way of layering, or a statement shoe, or even a play of patterns.

-– If you’re a great decision maker, wear a structured outfit and contrasting colours; black and white, navy and crème, red and white; this creates the psychological perception that there is no ‘grey area, it’s one way or the other’.
+– If you’re a great decision-maker, wear a structured outfit and contrasting colours; black and white, navy and crème, red and white; this creates the psychological perception that there is no ‘grey area, it’s one way or the other’.

 – If you’re wanting to come across as approachable (which I would encourage for a job interview!), open up your décolletage; with a V-neck, scoop neck or cowl neck top.
 When the décolletage is closed up, it’s the equivalent of crossed arms in body language.

-When you feel like you’re in control with the perception you’re creating, your confidence will be given a boost when you need it the most.
+When you feel like you’re in control of the perception you’re creating, your confidence will be given a boost when you need it the most.
 When you walk into that room, remember that you’ve looked after yourself and focus all your energy on the interviewee – you’ll smash it.